 Often forgotten as a potential upgrade, bad brake fluid can make any pad and rotor upgrade a waste of time.

-From factory your Nissan 350z has DOT 3 brake fluid.
-Depending on the service history of your car, you may still be using the original brake fluid (hopefully not)!
+From factory your Nissan 350z has DOT 3 fluid.
+Depending on the service history of your car, you may still be using the original fluid (hopefully not)!

-Your OEM DOT 3 brake fluid may be “cooked” (boiled) during sessions of heavy braking and can otherwise have water and air in it.
+Your OEM DOT 3 fluid may be “cooked” (boiled) during sessions of heavy braking and can otherwise have water and air in it.

 Brake fluid sucks in moisture, meaning over time it will contain water.
 Water boils at a lower temperature than brake fluid, meaning even street driving can cause it to boil, leaving you with the feeling of brakes that fade very easily.

-An affordable brake performance “upgrade” is to flush the brake fluid from your car’s system with DOT 4 fluid, then use a brake bleeding kit to remove any air.
+An affordable brake performance “upgrade” is to flush your car’s braking system with DOT 4 fluid, then use a brake bleeding kit to remove any air.

-Most people in the 350z community like to use the following brake fluids:
+Most people in the 350z community like to use the following fluids:

 It is also more difficult to flush your brake system with.
 Where DOT 3 and 4 can mix together a little, DOT 5 really does need all of the previous fluid out of your braking system.